ofxpera/ofph-pera-api/OFxPERA_API_EXAMPLES.md

 # OFxPERA API Documentation

 This API implements the OAuth 2.0 Authorization Code Flow as defined in OFxPERA speficiations.
-The OFxPERA specifications is based on FAPI (Financial-grade API) standards and the regulatory requirements of the UK, Australia, and South Korea.
+The OFxPERA specifications is based on FAPI (Financial-grade API) standards and the Open Finance requirements of the UK, Australia, and South Korea.
 It makes use of JARM (JWT Secured Authorization Response Mode) and JWE (JSON Web Encryption) standards.

 ## 1. OAuth 2.0 Authorization Endpoint